sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-to-mysql.rst

       * For **Windows OS** - Create the tables for Fire in MySQL by executing the **create-mysql-db.bat** file by double clicking on it.

+.. note::  Please make sure to run the SQL command **SET GLOBAL max_allowed_packet=268435456;** on the SQL console of MySQL to increase packet size limit.
+This ensures that large records or bulk inserts from the H2 database do not fail during migration due to the default packet size restriction.
+Increasing the limit to 256 MB allows the migration to handle large data payloads without encountering “Packet too large” or “Communication link failure” errors.
+This command can only be executed by a user with MySQL administrative privileges (such as the root user or any account with the SUPER or SYSTEM_VARIABLES_ADMIN privilege)

 **Step 4 : Migrate data from H2 Database to MySQL Database**
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++